mousemke/flounder/README.md

 Building the select box
 =======================

-select options must be passed as an array of objects
+selectbox data must be passed as an array of objects

 ```
 [
     {
         text        : 'probably the string you want to see',
         value       : 'return value',
-        description : 'a longer description of this option', // optional, string
+        description : 'a longer description of this element', // optional, string
         extraClass  : 'extra--classname',                   // optional, string
         disabled    : false                                 // optional, boolean
     }